Description

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
 The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'

-• The ratio of return and volatility (Sharpe) over 5 years of iShares Global Energy ETF is 0.23, which is lower, thus worse compared to the benchmark SPY (0.51) in the same period.
+• The risk / return profile (Sharpe) over 5 years of iShares Global Energy ETF is 0.25, which is smaller, thus worse compared to the benchmark SPY (0.63) in the same period.

 Sortino: